 Where a member does not qualify for a CSS pension (for example, by taking a CSS cash resignation benefit), the NTSSS benefit will be increased to satisfy superannuation guarantee requirements.

-The NTSSS benefits are paid through the Northern Territory Superannuation Office (NTSO) and are subject to preservation rules.
-Member information statements are issued annually by the NTSO.
-Statements for both schemes (PSBS and NTSSS) have been combined since 2011-12.
+The NTSSS benefits are paid through the Northern Territory Superannuation Office and are subject to preservation rules.
+Member information statements are issued annually by the Superannuation Office.
+Statements for both schemes (PSBS and NTSSS).